HillsMakan/sydneyhillsmakan/src/content/partner/bali-hai-seafood-restaurant.md

   - Malaysian
 region: nsw
 discount_pct: 5
-discount_text: "Cash Only.
-Excluding lunch and promotions "
+discount_text: 'Cash Only.
+Excluding lunch and promotions '
 ---

 Experience authentic Malaysian seafood feast right here in Sydney, exactly like the seafood restaurants in Malaysia.